onaio/terraform-module-uptimerobot/README.md

 variable "uptimerobot_monitors" {}
 ```

 Ensure you've set `UPTIMEROBOT_API_KEY` in your environment before running any of the terraform commands that interact with the UptimeRobot API e.g. `terraform plan`, `terraform_apply`, `terraform destroy`.
+The API Key can be found in Ona's Bitwarden under the Engineering collection named `UptimeRobot API Key`.

 ```bash
 export UPTIMEROBOT_API_KEY=<your UptimeRobot Main API key here>